 It was a very peaceful ride.
 Our boat rower was a very quiet guy who took the time to point out rock formations that resembles shapes – like a buddha head, a heart shape, etc. I didn’t have much expectation of the canoeing, but it was actually my second favorite stop after Samet Nangshe.

 5. Shell Cemetery

-The hike didn’t take long, and about 3 minutes in, I started noticing it – there was empty shells everywhere!
+The hike didn’t take long, and about 3 minutes in, I started noticing it – there were empty shells everywhere!
 But we were not close to sea level at this point, how could it be?
-I had actually forgotten where we were going, so I was caught by surprise – ahhh, Shell Cemetery!
+I had actually forgotten where we were going, so I was caught by surprise – ah, Shell Cemetery!
 Now I get it.

 The shell cemetery was our last stop before going for lunch and then back to our hotels in Phuket by 3 PM.

 Again, this off-peak-hour tour can be booked here: Phang Nga Treasure and James Bond Island Sunrise Day Tour by a company called Phuket Let’s Go and I really think it’s worth every penny!
 I think I’ve gushed about it enough at the beginning of this trip so I won’t bore you with too much.

 However, if you think this tour was too expensive, you can book a regular tour that will take you to similar spots in Phang Nga Bay (minus the sunrise viewpoint).

 Hey, MY girlfriend and I are going to Thailand in May and this blog about Phang Nga sounds amazing, Would you happen to have the name of the tour company you booked it from?
 I clicked the link in the Blog but under the price it said unavailable so i hope they havent stoppped doing this tour.
 Thank you